 Media interest, which peaked during the development and early implementation of UW Flex, provided many outlets to reach potential students, the general public, and policymakers.
-To reach higher education peers, as well as policymakers, UW Flex leaders continue to contribute their work for national and international publications, such as the Journal of Competency-Based Education, which has accepted a research paper on UW Flex student success and retention for 2017 publication; the “Handbook of Research on Competency-Based Education in University Settings” published by IGI Global; The Evolllution “Navigating the CBE Frontier” series; and e-mentor.
+To reach higher education peers, as well as policymakers, UW Flex leaders continue to contribute their work for national and international publications, such as the Journal of Competency-Based Education, the “Handbook of Research on Competency-Based Education in University Settings” published by IGI Global; The Evolllution “Navigating the CBE Frontier” series, and e-mentor.

 - The UW Flexible Option communications plan detailed audiences, messages for each audience, communicator roles, a range of channels, and an approval process to ensure accurate, consistent messaging.